Anil Kumar, PhD and Claire Sykes | Last updated: Feb 25, 2019

 - An Italian study by Saponaro and colleagues—with 247 heart-failure patients compared to HOW MANY? healthy participants—showed that the patients had a 4-times-higher rate of Vitamin D deficiency (below 10 ng/mL) (Saponaro 2018).

-- An analysis of 7,970 participants in a US study at Georgia State University, to assess impact of Vitamin D on depression, found that almost 50% of participants had below the optimal level (30 ng/ml) of Vitamin D. Those with a “current episode of depression had 8.4% lower concentrations of serum vitamin D compared to those who did not report having depression” (Ganji 2010 – “Serum vitamin D concentrations are related to depression in young adult US population: the Third National Health and Nutrition Examination Survey”).
+- An analysis of 7,970 participants in a US study at Georgia State University assessed impact of Vitamin D on depression.
+It found that almost 50% of participants had below the optimal level (30 ng/ml) of Vitamin D. Those with a “current episode of depression had 8.4% lower concentrations of serum vitamin D compared to those who did not report having depression” (Ganji 2010 – “Serum vitamin D concentrations are related to depression in young adult US population: the Third National Health and Nutrition Examination Survey”).
 This confirms a previous, Dutch study that “vitamin D concentrations were 14% lower in persons with major and minor depressions and that the vitamin D status was associated with both major and minor depressions” (Hoogendijk 2008 – “Depression Is Associated With Decreased 25-Hydroxyvitamin D and Increased Parathyroid Hormone Levels in Older Adults”).

 What is Pulse Wave Velocity measurement?